-In recent years, the use of various multi-object auction mechanisms for resource allocation has been rapidly increasing.
-The Federal Communications Commission (FCC) spectrum auctions, characterized by synergies across licenses, stimulated tremendous research interests in complex auction design for multiple objects and with synergies.
-Beginning on July 25, 1994, the FCC has used the Simultaneous Multiple Round (SMR) auction to allocate spectrum and raised over \$41 billion in revenue (Milgrom 2004).
+In recent years, the use of various multi-object auction mechanisms to determine resource allocation has been rapidly increasing.
+In particular, the Federal Communications Commission (FCC) spectrum auctions, characterized by synergies across licenses, stimulated tremendous research interests in complex auction design for multiple objects and with synergies.
+Since 1994, the FCC has used the Simultaneous Multiple Round (SMR) auction to allocate spectrum licenses and raised over \$41 billion in revenue (Milgrom 2004).
 However, this auction format does not allow package bidding.
 Ledyard, Porter and Rangel (1997) demonstrate that the performance of the FCC design degrades in the presence of complementarities.
-More generally, when bidder valuations for multiple objects are super-additive, package bidding are necessary to increase efficiency, seller revenue and bidder willingness to participate (Bykowsky, Cull and Ledyard 2000).
-These studies help to spur interests in package auction designs at the FCC, and in complex resource allocation in general.
-For example, FCC auction No. 31 for selling spectrum licenses in the 700 MHz band, was designed to permit bids for any of the 4095 possible packages of the twelve licences on offer.
+More generally, when bidder valuations for multiple objects are super-additive, package bidding is necessary to increase efficiency, seller revenue and bidder willingness to participate (Bykowsky, Cull and Ledyard 2000).
+Economic research on package auction mechanisms helps policy makers such as the FCC as well as others who must allocate complex resources.
+For example, FCC auction No. 31 for selling spectrum licenses in the 700 MHz band, was designed to permit bids for any of the 4095 possible packages of the twelve licences on offer.1

-The earliest package auction design is the proposal for a sealed bid combinatorial auction sale of paired airport takeoff and landing slots proposed by Rassenti, Smith and Bulfin (1982).
-Banks, Ledyard and Porter (1989) present two kinds of iterative package auctions, AUSM (Adaptive User Selection Mechanism) and the iterative Vickrey-Clarke-Groves mechanism (Vickrey (1961), Clarke (1971), Groves (1973)), for allocating uncertain and unresponsive resources.
-In laboratory experiments, these package auctions significantly outperforms markets and administrative procedures.
-More recently, Kwasnica, Ledyard, Porter and DeMartini (forthcoming) create and test a new design for multi-object iterative auctions by merging the better features of AUSM and the FCC SMR design.
-The resulting new Resource Allocation Design (RAD) is shown to perform better than both its parents.
+The earliest research on package auction design is a proposal for a sealed bid combinatorial auction sale of paired airport takeoff and landing slots proposed by Rassenti, Smith and Bulfin (1982).
+In another study, Banks, Ledyard and Porter (1989) present two kinds of iterative package auctions to allocate uncertain and unresponsive resources, AUSM (Adaptive User Selection Mechanism) and the iterative Vickrey-Clarke-Groves mechanism (Vickrey (1961), Clarke (1971), Groves (1973)).
+In laboratory experiments, these package auctions significantly outperform markets and administrative procedures.
+More recently, Kwasnica, Ledyard, Porter and DeMartini (2005) create and test a new design for multiobject iterative auctions by merging the better features of the AUSM and the FCC SMR designs.
+The resulting new Resource Allocation Design (RAD) is shown to perform better than either parent.

-Another important application of package auction design is Business-to-Business (B2B) auctions, which are predominantly multi-object and often involve synergies.
+Another important application of package auction design is the Business-to-Business (B2B) auction, which is predominantly multi-object and often involves synergies.
 Package auctions have the potential to provide value to both buyers and sellers of goods and services.
-The descending Dutch auction used to sell flowers in Aalsmeer, Holland, is a simple version of a package auction for homogeneous goods (Katok and Roth 2004).
+The descending Dutch auction used to sell flowers in Aalsmeer, Holland is a simple version of a package auction for homogeneous goods (Katok and Roth 2004).
 More recently, package auctions have been successfully applied to transportation procurement.
 For example, Sears Logistics Services is the first procurer of trucking services to use a package auction to reduce its costs.
-In 1993 and in subsequent auctions, it consistently saved 13 percent over past procurement practices, mostly bilateral negotiations (Ledyard, Olson, Porter, Swanson and Torma 2002).
-The London bus routes market provides an example of the use of package auction format in public procurement.
+Since 1993, it consistently saved 13 percent over past procurement practices, mostly through bilateral negotiations (Ledyard, Olson, Porter, Swanson and Torma 2002).
+Finally, the London bus routes provide an example of the use of a package auction format in public procurement.
 In this instance, the local transportation authority has adopted a form of package auction because of expected economic synergies among routes located in the same area of London.
-The London bus routes auction has lead to increased quality of service and lower costs, and thus is considered a success (Cantillon and Pesendorfer 2006).
+The London bus routes auction has led to increased quality of service and lower costs, and thus is considered a success (Cantillon and Pesendorfer 2006).